 SUZANNE MARIE KRAUS (2004): She has fostered social change through activism since 1977.
 She was a founder of the Lesbian Community Cancer Project, helped to promote the 1993 March on Washington, developed sexual-minority outreach by the Cook County state's attorney's office, and was a leader of the International Network of Lesbian and Gay Officials.
-She is a member of the Lesbian Leadership Council of the Chicago Foundation for Women.
+She has also served on the Lesbian Leadership Council of the Chicago Foundation for Women.